 AIMP Music Player

 AIMP is a fairly powerful mobile music app.
-It supports most common music file types, including mainstays like FLAC, MP3, MP4, and others.
+It supports the most common music file types, including mainstays like FLAC, MP3, MP4, and others.
 You also get a host of customization options, theming, and other fun stuff like that.
 The app has a simple UI and we had no problems getting around and listening to music.
 It keeps it simple with a decent Material Design interface.
 We also appreciated its outstanding equalizer, HTTP live streaming, and volume normalization.
 It’s definitely a step up from most basic music player apps.
 There is also a desktop version in case you want to kill two birds with a single app.

 Music App: AIMP